Low* core libraries

 For code that performs heap allocations, the libraries offer the ST

 effect.
-It is similar to the Stack
+It is similar to the Stack effect, and takes the same form of

 pre- and post-conditions, but allows heap allocation.